-As beneficial as artificial intelligence is, a lot of concerns have been raised on it.
-This has led to European Union coming up with some areas of artificial intelligence that requires oversight.
+As beneficial as artificial intelligence is, a lot of concerns have been raised about it.
+This has led to the European Union coming up with some areas of artificial intelligence that require oversight.
 Some of the concerns raised have been outlined below.

 Even if a robot is programmed to explain its intended actions and also seek permission before taking those actions, they can evolve and disregard certain rules.
 This is similar to what happened in “Robocop”, one of the most popular movies in the nineties.